Difference between Git and Github

 Git is a powerful source code management system.
 It supports distributed development, which means that multiple developers can work at the same time on a project and all the changes are tracked by git.
 Git also allows for branches, so you can develop changes without having to change your main project's code.

-What is Github?
+What is GitHub?

-Github is a platform that allows developers to share their code and collaborate with others.
+GitHub is a platform that allows developers to share their code and collaborate with others.
 Every developer, whether they're just starting out or are an industry veteran, will find value on Github. .GitHub is free for all developers and open-source projects.
 GitHub is a platform that allows developers to share their code and collaborate with others.
-Every developer, whether they're just starting out or are an industry veteran, will find value on Github.
+Every developer, whether they're just starting out or are an industry veteran, will find value on GitHub.
 GitHub is free for all developers and open-source projects.

 What is the difference between git GitHub and bitbucket?

 Git is a tool that helps developers build and maintain software by managing versions and changes to code.
 GitHub is an online host where coders can upload their code and allow others to collaborate on it.
-Bitbucket is another online host which offers the same service as GitHub, but it's free with unlimited private repositories.
+Bitbucket is another online host that offers the same service as GitHub, but it's free with unlimited private repositories.

 What are the uses of Git?